 Kiev-Pechersk Lavra is a historic Orthodox Christian monastery, founded in the mid-11th century.
 The monastery was built near the village of Berestove, in a cave.
 The first monks excavated more caves and built a church above them.
 Many educated men became monks at the monastery shortly after.
 So, the Lavra eventually became a preeminent center of the Eastern Orthodox Church.
-One of the most important features of the Lavra was its printing house, as it was crucial for educating and spreading Christian teachings to the masses.
+One of the most important features of the Lavra was its printing house.
+It was crucial for educating and spreading Christian teachings to the masses.

 Kyivan monastery press (Києво-Печерськадрукарня) was founded between 1606 and 1615.
 Archimandrite Yelysei Pletenetsky founded the printing house.
 It subsequently became the most important center of printing and engraving in Ukraine.
-The oldest book printed in Lavra is the Horologion from 1616.
+The oldest book in Lavra is the Horologion from 1616.
 Kiev Pechersk Lavra produced several hundred titles on various subjects, both original works and translations.
 These works were in Ukrainian, Church Slavonic, Polish, Russian, Latin, and Greek.
 The books mostly included ecclesiastical and liturgical texts.
 However, Lavra printed hagiographic studies, Orthodox polemical treatises, didactic and literary works as well.
 Beautifully engraved and ornamented, they were distributed throughout the Slavic and European lands.
 In the 16th and 17th century, the printing house played an important role in raising the level of education and culture in Ukraine.
 It also helped the Orthodox Ukrainians in defending themselves against the inroads of Catholicism.

 Fire engulfed most of the monastery’s buildings in 1718, including the main church as well as the printing house, destroying even the library and archive.
 Many titles vanished.
 As a consequence, the printing house had to get back on track and replace massive cultural treasure that was lost.
 Soon after, the ukase of 1720 limited Kiev Lavra press to print religious works only, which lasted until 1918.